mbridak/not1mm/README.md

 ## Changes of note

 - [23-4-24] CWT now prefills exchange based on past CWT contacts in database.
+Fixed crash when editing an existing contest that does not exist.
+Removed legacy stylesheet from configuration settings dialog.
 - [23-4-23] Added CWOps CWT.
 Added EXCH macro.
 Fixed messed up columns in log window.
 - [23-4-21] Seems phrases were mp3, resaved as wav.
 Add PTT to flrig CAT.
 Added Select sound device.
 Reworked Configuration Settings dialog.
 Rerecorded phonetics.
 - [23-4-20] Added ARRL DX CW and SSB.
 Hid the 'Radio dots', cause they currently do nothing.
 Hid the CW speed combo box if it's not a CW contest.
 Added edit existing contest dialog.